barisguven/inflation-dash/README.md

 ## Decomposition Equation

 Gross Domestic Product (GDP) can be measured in three different ways relying on either expenditure, output, or income approach.
-According to the income approach, GDP is measured as the sum of the following three income components:
+According to the income approach, GDP is measured as the sum of the following three major income components:

 1. compensation of employees (wages and salaries paid to employees and their employers’ social contributions) (simply labor costs),

-2. gross operating surplus (business profits) and gross mixed income (profits of the self-employed) (simply profits),
+2. gross operating surplus (business profits) and gross mixed income (profits of the self-employed) (simply profits), and

 3. taxes on production and imports minus subsidies (i.e., net taxes).